open-net-sarl/eagle/eagle_base/README.rst

 **History :**

 V9.0: 2016-05
-    - Upgrade to Odoo V9
+    * Upgrade to Odoo V9

+V9.2: 2016-09-19/Cyp
+    * Current Sales list now can be grouped by action date, and it's by default filtering by active line
+    * Eagle's menus revisited